Taapsee Pannu Is In A Brilliant Phase In Her Career But She Has One Complaint; Find Out!

 She concluded, "Other than that, I am in a brilliant phase where I can pick and choose.
 I am so greedy that I don't want to let go of any good script that comes my way."

 Taapsee is all set for the release of the multi-starrer film that she is a part of - Mission Mangal.
-The film, also starring Akshay Kumar, Vidya Balan, Sonakshi Sinha, Kirti Kulhari, Nithya Menen, Sharman Joshi, will hit theatres next Friday, on August 16.
+The film, also starring Akshay Kumar, Vidya Balan, Sonakshi Sinha, Kirti Kulhari, Nithya Menen, Sharman Joshi, will hit theatres this Friday, on August 15.
 It is inspired by the event of India's launching its space mission to Mars.

 MOST READ: Netizens Are IN LOVE With Ayushmann Khurrana's Avatar In Dream Girl; Check Out The Trailer Reaction